Amazon Prime Video will soon come with ads, or a $2.99 monthly charge to dodge them

 Streaming services are in a heated tug-of-war over viewers and users are growing more adept at jumping in and out of those services, often depending on price.
 The platforms risk losing customers with price hikes, but they could lose them if they don’t generate new content that wins over users.

-Disney will begin charging $13.99 a month for ad-free Disney+ for U.S. customers starting Oct.
-12. Netflix already charges $15.49 per month for its ad-free plan.
+Disney will begin charging $13.99 a month in the U.S. for ad-free Disney+ in mid-October, 75% more than the ad-supported service.
+Netflix already charges $15.49 per month for its ad-free plan, more than twice the monthly subscription for Netflix with ads.

 Amazon said limited advertisements will be aired during shows and movies starting early next year so that it can “continue investing in compelling content and keep increasing that investment over a long period of time.”